s87jackson/rfars/README.md

 through immense data dictionaries to determine the required variables and table names.

-`rfars` allows users to download FARS and GES/CRSS data back to 2011 with just one line of code.
+`rfars` allows users to download the last 10 years of FARS and GES/CRSS data with just one line of code.
 The result is a full, rich dataset ready for mapping, modeling, and other downstream analysis.
+Codebooks with variable definitions and value labels support an informed analysis of the data (see `vignette("Searchable Codebooks", package = "rfars")` for more information).
 Helper functions are also provided to produce common counts and comparisons.

 ## Installation